lkodinsson/MARS/Core_Rules/Character_Features.md

 #### Innate

 There are also simplier innate features like the movement *speed* and physical *size* of characters.
-Different character ancestries are the primary source for differentiation between these stats, as opposed to primary stats which influence the other secondary stats.
-These stats also offer more descriptive elements of a character, as size can actually modify several other character stats like strength and speed as well.
+Different character ancestries are the primary source for these stats, as opposed to primary stats which influence the other secondary stats.

 <!--
 ### Health (HP)